Peering Eyes, Ankilizato

 Sheltering from Rain, Lanirano

-Even if I wasn't photographing, I love these moments of being able to watch the heavy rains we're sheltering from, outside an open door or window.
+Even if I wasn't photographing, I love these moments of being able to watch the heavy rains we're all sheltering from, standing by the liminal overhang.

 Bevava